Lakeland Forum pool finally reopens - The Fermanagh Herald

-IT has been confirmed that pool facilities at the Lakeland Forum will reopen to the public on Monday 24, August.
+IT has been confirmed that pool facilities at the Lakeland Forum will reopen to the public tomorrow, Monday 24, August.

 While it is still unknown as to how staff at the Forum will regulate bookings and safe public access to the pool area, customers from across the county are ‘delighted’ with the news.